vitobotta/hetzner-k3s/README.md

 	'https://api.hetzner.cloud/v1/server_types'
 ```

-By default, the image in use is Ubuntu 22.04, but you can specify an image to use with the `image` config option.
-This makes it also possible
+By default, the image in use is ubuntu-22.04 (Ubuntu 22.04), but you can specify an image to use with the `image` config option.
+You can choose from the following images currently available:

+- ubuntu-18.04, ubuntu-20.04, ubuntu-22.04
+- debian-10, debian-11
+- centos-7, centos-stream-8, centos-stream-9
+- rocky-8, rocky-9
+- fedora-36, fedora-37

-to use a snapshot that you have already created from and existing server (for example to preinstall some tools).
+It's also possible to use a snapshot that you have already created from and existing server (for example to preinstall some tools).
 If you want to use a custom
 snapshot you'll need to specify the **ID** of the snapshot/image, not the description you gave when you created the template server.
 To find
 the ID of your custom image/snapshot, run: